WhatTheDickens/suny-geneseo-writing-guide/docs/_conventions/writing-in-a-discipline.md

 title: "Writing in a discipline"
 ---

-The [*Guide* wiki pages](http://wiki.geneseo.edu/x/FwDNAg) provide discipline-specific writing advice.
+The [*Guide* pages in the Geneseo wiki](http://wiki.geneseo.edu/x/FwDNAg) provide discipline-specific writing advice.